open-xchange/appsuite-frontend/documentation/configuration/capabilities.md

 ---
 title: Capabilities
-description: How to use capabilities so that your new AppSuite plugin can be enabled or disabled.
+description: How to use capabilities so that your new OX App Suite plugin can be enabled or disabled.
 source: http://oxpedia.org/wiki/index.php?title=AppSuite:Capabilities
 ---